Kartm/lunni/README.md

 Docker is required.

-1. Create a `django_secrets.env` file in `/server` directory with the following contents:
+1. Create a `django-secrets.env` file in `/server` directory with the following structure:

 ```
-SECRET_KEY=<your random secret id>
+SECRET_KEY=placeholder-key
 ```

-This key is used by Django for various cryptographic use cases, feel free to generate your own, for example at https://djecrety.ir.
+This key is used by Django in critical cryptographic use cases.
+If you plan to deploy the app, generating your own **is a must**!
+You can do it for example at https://djecrety.ir.

 2. Run `docker-compose up` to build the application
 3. Visit the application at `http://localhost:80`